fionncarr/ml1/freshq/Documentation/FreshQ.md

 Syntax: `.fresh.significantfeatures[table;targets]`

-Inputs:
-- table:(type = matrix) matrix representation of the feature extracted table (eg. value table).
-- targets:(type = list) The name of the target vector which is a list of floats/ints/booleans.

-Return:

-- Returns a table containing a reduced number of features where the p-value calculated via the significance tests met the conditions defined by the BHY procedure.
+Returns a table containing a reduced number of features from an input table where the p-value calculated via the significance tests met the conditions defined by the BHY procedure.

+Where
+* `table` is the unkeyed section of the table produced by the feature creation procedure.
+* `targets` is the target vector associated with the predictions to be made for each of the rows of the table.

 Sample Code:
 ```q